 → Further right stands St. George's Hall built in 1851-53 and the first major public building by Lockwood and Mawson.
 It is a truly grand building, designed as a classical temple on a podium.
 Its large concert and meeting hall could seat 4000, and some of the notable people to appear here were Ruskin, Palmerston, Jenny Lind, and Charles Dickens.
+The building also played a role completed in 2019.

 The building also played a role in the history of women's suffrage, with one notable incident in which the then Home Secretary Winston Churchill was ambushed by a group of Suffragettes during a speech.
-The building benefitted from a significant restoration project, completed in 2019.
+The building benefitted from a significant restoration project,